sdmirch/blogdown/content/portfolio/influencers.md

 Unfortunately there was no beautiful social-media dataset which would allow me to identify power-middle influencers, so I needed to collect the data myself.
 To do so, I narrowed the scope of the problem by choosing a community I wanted to target (take female climbers for instance).
 I then collected data on potential power-middle influencers by assuming people who posted content with a specific hashtag (#womenwhoclimb) were attempting to get their messages out into the universe.
 To estimate the rest of the community, I collected data about people who were influenced by the influencers -- therefore people who followed these potential power-middle influencers.
 I then amassed this data into an influencer-follower network.

 Turns out, that network was pretty big - 2,268,840 nodes and 3,582,464 edges!
 However, there were only 1775 unique potential influencers (out of 5000 scraped posts with #womenwhoclimb).
-The next step was to figure out who were the *elite* power-middle influencers.
+The next step was to figure out who were the **elite** power-middle influencers.

 ## Modeling

-### Assumptions about Elite Power-Middle Influencers:
+### Assumptions about Elite Influencers:
-To find the elite influencers, I made some assumptions about their Instagram qualities.
+To find the elite power-middle influencers, I made some assumptions about their Instagram qualities.

 - They have a **critical mass** following so that *enough* people will view their content.
 - They **interact** with their community so followers are more likely to like or comment on their posts.
 - They **influence** a distinct community, therefore they are not just a celebrity with millions of random followers.
 - They post **authentic** content and are not obviously marketing in an insincere way.

-### Modeling to Identify Top Power-Middle Influencers:
+### Modeling to Identify Elite Influencers:
 #### Critical Mass Filter:
 I filtered for influencers who had more than 5000 followers, assuming 5000 followers is *enough*.